Expert advice

 How to Remove Chocolate Stains From Carpet

 Harden and scrape, absorb the oil, then clear the colour with cool water.
-Here is how to remove chocolate stains from carpet and upholstery without setting them.
+Here is how to remove chocolate stains from carpet and rugs without setting them.

 Borehole and Hard Water: How They Affect Carpet Cleaning